Ham steak is one of the easiest dinners in my repertoire. Ready in about 15 minutes, it's simple and delicious.

 Serving Suggestions

 I usually make this recipe for a quick dinner when pressed for time.
-As you can see in the photos, I like to serve the ham with simply boiled green beans for a truly quick and easy meal.
+As you can see in the photos, I like to serve the ham with simply boiled green beans for a quick and easy meal.

 Other easy side dishes to round out this meal include mashed cauliflower, roasted cauliflower, roasted carrots, roasted green beans, and roasted cherry tomatoes.